Mubeen-04/Sure_Financial_Assignment/README.md

+Perfect 👍 Let me clean up your README so it looks professional and without the extra spacing issue.
+Here’s the updated version:

+---

 # Credit Card PDF Parser

 A web application to extract key details and transactions from credit card PDF statements using **Python (FastAPI)** for backend parsing and **React** for the frontend.